mjtamlyn/ayb-notes/9-mobile-persistence-offline-clients.md

 ### FirefoxOS

 Gecko on a Linux kernel and running an OS inside a browser.
 There's a proposed Archive API which allows live updating of code.
 Packaged apps are happening - they're all going that way.
+App Cache lets you package apps, but it's also fucked.